Jeremy-JYL/Learning-Note-On-Dart/Readme.md

 2. Unlike most C-Family, it also can use `var` statement and `Dynamic` type.
 3. Unlike C, to print two or more variable we can use `print("${VAR} ${VAR}")`, which is same as V.
 4. Like C-Family, it also have `const`.
+5. The `final` == `const`.
+6. Like most C-Family, the variable are changeable like C.

+# Operators
+1. Everything a simlar to C.
+2. Comment are same as C.

+# End
+My Editor: zed

+Learning website: https://dart.dev/language    // This consider a hardway there is another website: https://dart.dev/tutorials